RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 Square.prototype = Shape.prototype;

 ```
 Square protype is completely replace with Shape.prototype so constructor properties in prototype also override.
-So don't rely on construxtor property.
-Howevey when ever protoptype obhect changes that time reset the constructor propery as well.
+So don't rely on construtor property.
+When ever protoptype obhect changes that time reset the constructor propery as well.

 ```
 Square.prototype = Shape.prototype;
 Square.prototype.constructor = Square;
 ```
-Now it will points to Square instead of Shape. even though 'instance of' do he job better.
+Now it will points to Square instead of Shape.
+Instead of rely on constructor property on prototype.
+How ever 'instance of' operator does job well even without resetting the constructor property.

 ```
 > s1 instanceof Square